eduardosbcabral/agent-code/DOCKER.md

 - Verify API keys are not quoted in the `.env` file

 ### Container Won't Start
-- Check Docker logs: `docker-compose logs chapter-agent`
+- Check Docker logs: `docker-compose logs agent-code`
 - Ensure all required dependencies are in `requirements.txt`
 - Verify the Dockerfile builds successfully